Micro:bit

 • Pin #20 - also available as I2C data

-Programming Firmware With Arduino IDE
+Programming the micro:bit Firmware Using Arduino IDE

 ARC Pro